 1976: Paul McCartney and Wings’ triple live album Wings Over America was released.
 The album had been recorded during the American leg of the band’s Wings Over The World tour earlier that summer.

-1976: Queen’s fifth LP, A Day at the Races, was released.
-The album went on to become their second #1 in the UK and second to reach the top 5 in the US.
+1976: Queen released their fifth studio album, A Day at the Races.
+It became their second #1 in the UK and their second to reach the top 5 in the US.

 1983: Paul McCartney and Michael Jackson started six weeks at the top of the Billboard Hot 100 with their collaborative single, “Say, Say, Say,” one of their two duets produced by George Martin for McCartney’s fifth solo album, Pipes of Peace.

 1985: English group Fine Young Cannibals released their eponymous debut album.